-Being a benevolent leader is becoming a catalyst for change, for a different world.
+Being a benevolent leader means becoming a catalyst for change.
 We begin to look at a different way of being in the world, both as an individual as well as a business in order to have sustainability.
-We are willing to develop a strategic awareness to deal with possible future scenarios.
-This means being willing to perceive where we will end up if we continue the way we have operated up to now and where we could be if we are willing to perceive and implement possibilities.
+This means we are willing to perceive where we will end up if we continue the way we have operated up to now and where we could be if we are willing to perceive and implement possibilities.

 One way to do this is to ask a question like: Where will my life / my family / the world / the planet be in 5 years if I choose this?
 And again with … if I don’t choose this.
 There is no way for us to have a cognitive answer to that question.
 We can sense, though, the energy that comes up when asking that question.
 Is that energy contractive, heavy or expansive, light?
-Choosing what is expansive for you (not necessarily for others) will inevitably lead to you creating more for all.
+Choosing what is expansive will inevitably lead to creating more for all.

 Up to now, we have not had many benevolent leaders, leaders that do not have a personal agenda.
 What would it take to have many benevolent leaders after this interrupt due to the corona virus?
 There is no going back to 'normal', whatever that means.
 The possibility we have is to create the world we would like to have.
 That means the benevolent leaders in hiding to step forward.
 May be this video recording of a class in July 2018 serves as an inspiration: https://tinyurl.com/tcgyaxq